pulumi-initech/web-components-go/README.md

 A Pulumi component library written in Go for creating AWS web hosting environments with auto-scaling, load balancing, and SSL certificate management.

-This project is a Go port of the Java-based `aws-webautoscaling-java` components, built using the [pulumi-go-provider](https://github.com/pulumi/pulumi-go-provider) framework.
+Built using the [pulumi-go-provider](https://github.com/pulumi/pulumi-go-provider) framework.

 ## Components